saidvandeklundert/learn/_posts/2021-11-5-calling-rust-from-python.md

         print(procedure_output.json(indent=2))
 ```

-If we call the script now, we can see the memory usage of the Python script slowly creep up.
+If we call the script now, we can see the memory usage of the Python script slowly increase.

 ### fixing the memory leak